dueclic/emailchef-for-woocommerce/.wordpress-org/readme/README.md

 When you own an e-commerce website, email marketing becomes one of the most powerful and effective tools to boost sales and to earn your customers loyalty.

-Using this WooCommerce plugin, eMailChef can communicate with your online store and it creates easy, simply and automatic targeted campaigns.
+Using this WooCommerce plugin, Emailchef can communicate with your online store and it creates easy, simply and automatic targeted campaigns.

-The eMailChef for WooCommerce plugin enables you to:
+The Emailchef for WooCommerce plugin enables you to:

-* **Transfer information about your customers and their orders** to your eMailChef account
+* **Transfer information about your customers and their orders** to your Emailchef account

 * You can **create segmentations of customers** according to their orders, abandoned carts, etc.

-* **Manage and sync newsletter subscriptions** between WooCommerce and eMailChef.
+* **Manage and sync newsletter subscriptions** between WooCommerce and Emailchef.

 * **Save money with automatic newsletters** to keep your customers involved